One to one online counselling and psychotherapy

 Is This For You?

-You don’t have to be in crisis to begin therapy.
-Some clients come for just a few sessions of short-term counselling to process a breakup, a loss, or a difficult life transition.
-Others begin longer term psychotherapy to explore deeper, more complex issues that have shaped their lives over time.
+You don’t need to be in crisis to begin.
+Some people come for a handful of sessions to work through something specific, the end of a relationship, a loss, a period of burnout or uncertainty.
+Others begin a longer journey to understand and heal patterns that have quietly shaped their lives for years.

 Ultimately, the most important question is: What do you want to work on?